 \subsection{{\tt PV\_BRIGHT}, {\tt PV\_DARK}}

 The low-redshift ($z < 0.15$) DESI Peculiar Velocity (PV) Survey was designed to improve constraints on the growth rate of structure \citep[see, e.g.][]{pv,Kim2020}.
 The survey comprised three samples \citep[see, e.g.,][]{pvtarget}.
-First, the ``FP'' sample, which included bright ($r < 18$), elliptically shaped, galaxies, to help characterize the Fundamental Plane.
-Second, the ``TF'' sample, which included locations along the major axes of SGA galaxies \citep{moustakas23a} with spiral-like colors, to probe the Tully-Fisher (TF) relation.
-Third, the ``extended'' sample, which covered positions across the surfaces of large ($> 2\times1.4\arcmin$) SGA galaxies, to fill in areas that have no primary DESI science targets due to fiber-patrol limitations.
+First, the fundamental plane (``FP'') sample, which included bright ($r < 18$), elliptically shaped, galaxies, helps characterize the fundamental plane.
+Second, the Tully-Fisher (``TF'') sample, which included locations along the major axes of SGA galaxies \citep{moustakas23a} with spiral-like colors, probes the TF relation.
+Third, the ``extended'' sample, which covered positions across the surfaces of large ($> 2\times1.4\arcmin$) SGA galaxies, fills in areas that have no primary DESI science targets due to fiber-patrol limitations.
 The {\tt PV\_BRIGHT} targets were observed in bright time, and included TF and ``extended'' targets.
 The {\tt PV\_DARK} sample was observed in dark time, and included FP and TF targets.